A new system

-I don’t know about most people, but perfectly matched items is not life.
+I don’t know about most people, but perfectly matched items are not typical.
 At least not on my budget.
 I have towels in varying colors, I have toilet paper and paper towels and I don’t put bars of soap in containers, I keep them in the boxes they come in until I need one.
 I don’t buy handsoaps for the container to match, I buy it for convenience.

 In the end, I took everything off the shelf, threw out ratty towels and then folded, nicely, what I had left.
 I put them in by size (bath, hand, washcloth).
-I didn’t go buy matching containers, I just stacked extra boxes of bar soap and toothpaste alongside unmatched bottles of shampoo, conditioner, facial cleanser.
+I didn’t go buy matching containers, I just stacked extra boxes of bar soap and toothpaste alongside unmatched bottles of shampoo, conditioner, and facial cleanser.
 Nothing matches, nothing is picture-worthy.
 But, it’s completely functional and I can see what I have at a glance.

 The benefits of basics have taught me I enjoy things more when I’m not stressed having to tend to too many tasks.
-And things become much more manageable, less overwhelming.
-Which makes me happier.
+And things become much more manageable, less overwhelming, which makes me happier.

 If you find yourself overwhelmed with a project or a craft you used to love.
 Step back, take a hard look, has “too-much” made a simple process too overwhelming?
 If yes, cut back to the bare basics and try again.
 You may rediscover the joy.